 |

-M200-28 has been attributed by various collectors and record
+number M200-28, has been attributed by various collectors and

-dealers to Etelka Freund.
-The cover mentions the performer as being
+record dealers to Etelka Freund.
+The cover mentions the performer

 prompted a record dealer and many music lovers whose brains fantasized